Orion98MC/hoster/README.md

 };
 ```

 When a service has no mount point in the hoster command line, the current app is passed as argument.
-This kind of service can add routes, or do anything to the global express app.
+This kind of service can add routes, or do anything to the global express app automatically created by hoster.

 When a service requires to be mounted at a specific mount-point, a new express app is created and passed as argument.
 This kind of service is decoupled from the hosting context. (i.e. app.use(mount-point, service))
 If the mount-point is empty (ex: hoster :./service.js) then the service is a added as a middleware with no path (i.e. app.use(service))